cpaelzer/cpaelzer.github.io/content/blogs/002-migration-with-changed-roms.md

 ---
-title: "Live Migration with changing Roms"
+title: "Live Migration with changing Rom sizes"
 date: 2018-02-15T13:51:46+01:00
-tags: ["qemu", "migration"]
+tags: ["qemu", "migration", "option-roms"]
 draft: true
 ---

-# Live Migration with changing Roms #
+# Live Migration with changing Rom sizes #
 ## a.k.a size matters ##

 ### Background on Qemu roms ###

-Virtual Hardware still has rom to represent it.
+Virtual PCI devices have Option ROM support just like physical PIC device.
+Option ROMs for PCI devices have been used to enable additional functionality, such as PXE Boot.
 The size of these is implied by the pci spec to be a power of two.
 In qemu the size allocated for such a rom is defined by the size of the file backing up the rom.

-So as an example for virtio network card the `virtio-net-pci` driver defined `efi-virtio.rom` as default rom file in `hw/virtio/virtio-pci.c:2361`.
+As an example for virtio network card the `virtio-net-pci` driver defined `efi-virtio.rom` as default rom file in `hw/virtio/virtio-pci.c:2361`.
 And for example on a Xenial system this file is provided by the package `ipxe-qemu` at:

 ```-rw-r--r-- 1 root root 237K Nov 22 18:15 /usr/lib/ipxe/qemu/efi-virtio.rom```